-From the date of ILR application
+- From the date of ILR application

-Any date up to 28 days after the application date or
+- Any date up to 28 days after the application date or

-Date of decision
+- Date of decision

 It is also mandatory to duly note for any applicant belonging to the ‘settled work/Employment Visa category’, the evidence (in the form of a letter) is required regarding the ‘paid annual leave’ must be ‘in line with UK annual paid leaves entitlement to settled workers’.
 For some, the employers provide the legislative paid annual leave of up to 5.6 weeks paid holiday each year which for those working 5 days a week is 28 days of paid leave.
 While for many, the employer’s contract offers 25-30 days paid leave per year (including National Bank Holidays), so it must clarify in the letter with the ILR application.

 As per immigration policy, to qualify for ILR status, any stays outside the UK during the ‘weekends or non-working period’ do not break the continuity of leave.
 However, these reasons must be stipulated clearly within your employment contract/ letter to be provided with the ILR application in case of absences from the UK during the minimum qualifying period to UK settlement.
-This will validate that any absences under the ’employment category’ are considered as normal working paid leaves and that it does not disturb the pattern of the minimum qualifying threshold (180- days limit).
+This will validate that any absences under the ’employment category’ are considered normal working paid leaves and that it does not disturb the pattern of the minimum qualifying threshold (180- days limit).

 It is also important to understand that if the business no longer exists, any extended period of stay out of the UK is not permissible, and applicants shall lose the right to apply for the UK settlement status.